Why Power Apps Form Is Not Submitting?

 Problem

-One of the most common issues is that the form is accidentally set to View mode.
-In View mode, Power Apps does not allow any data changes.
+One common issue is the form being accidentally set to View mode.
+In View mode, Power Apps does not allow data changes.

 Solution